 1. Earth Disturbance Activity.
-Identify (i.e., Yes or No) if there is an earth disturbance activity within 150 feet of a perennial or intermittent river, stream, creek, lake, pond, or reservoir with a designated use of HQ or EV.
+Identify (i.e., Yes or No) if there is an earth disturbance activity within 150 feet of a perennial or intermittent river, stream, creek, lake, pond or reservoir with a designated use of HQ or EV.

-Check the box for No if there is an earth disturbance activity within 150 feet of a perennial or intermittent river, stream, creek, lake, pond, or reservoir with an existing use of HQ or EV.
+Check the box for No if there is an earth disturbance activity within 150 feet of a perennial or intermittent river, stream, creek, lake, pond or reservoir with an existing use of HQ or EV.
 If the answer is No, proceed to question #2.

 If the answer is Yes, check the appropriate box to indicate whether a) a 150-foot minimum riparian buffer or riparian forest buffer will be implemented; b) an equivalency demonstration will be conducted; or c) the applicant is seeking a waiver under 25 Pa.
 Code § 102.14(d)(2).
-It is noted that waivers are not available to applicants of Individual NPDES Permits, only to applicants of E&S permits.
-Applicants of Individual NPDES Permits may select only a) (150-foot buffer) or b) (equivalency demonstration), and one must be selected.
+Applicants of E&S Permits may select only c) for seeking a waiver.

-If a) (150-foot buffer) is selected, complete all remaining questions (2 - 7) in this section, and proceed to the Certification section of the Module.

-If b) (equivalency demonstration) is selected, complete question 2 in this section, and proceed to the Equivalency Demonstration section of the Module.
-The equivalency demonstration is for a riparian buffer unless stated otherwise in question #2.

-If c) (waiver) is selected by an applicant of an E&S Permit, complete question 2 in this section, and proceed to the Waiver Request section of the Module (do not complete the Equivalency Demonstration or Riparian Forest Buffer Offset Information sections).
+- If a) (150-foot buffer) is selected, complete all remaining questions (2-7) in this section, and proceed to the Certification section of the Module. - If b) (equivalency demonstration) is selected, complete question 2 in this section, and proceed to the Equivalency Demonstration section of the Module.
+The equivalency demonstration is for a riparian buffer unless stated otherwise in question #2. - If c) (waiver) is selected by an applicant of an E&S Permit, complete question 2 in this section, and proceed to the Waiver Request section of the Module (do not complete the Equivalency Demonstration or Riparian Forest Buffer Offset Information sections). - 2.
 Project Site Location.
 Identify (i.e., Yes or No) if the project site is within 150 feet of a perennial or intermittent river, stream, creek, lake, pond, or reservoir with a designated use of HQ or EV and the use is not being attained (i.e., the water is impaired).